Miller: Warhawks' Vodenlich watches a team he loves fail to get that final out

 One of Whitewater’s top pitchers, Matt O’Sullivan, had retired the first two Adrian hitters—the second with his 10th strikeout of the game and 125th of the season—to start the ninth inning.

-Just one more out and Vodenlich could begin preparing the team for his seventh trip to the NCAA Division III World Series and possibly winning his third national championship.
+Just one more out and Vodenlich could begin preparing the team for his seventh trip to the World Series and possibly winning his third national championship.

-But those personal numbers took a back seat to what Vodenlich knew the team would experience going to Cedar Rapids.
+But those personal numbers took a back seat to what Vodenlich wanted the team to experience by going to Cedar Rapids.

 “I’ve had the chance to be on some national championship teams and a bunch of trips to the College World Series,” Vodenlich said.
 “At some point, they’re sort of like your kids.
 It’s not about you.